 James specialises in commercial and insurance disputes, construction, and professional negligence claims.
-He regularly appears in the High Court (TCC, Commercial Court and Queen’s Bench Division) as sole counsel or as part of a larger team.
-He has also been led in the Court of Appeal and is currently been led in a case going to the Supreme Court.
+He regularly appears in the High Court (mainly the TCC and Commercial Court) as sole counsel or as part of a larger team.
+He has also been led in the Court of Appeal and the Supreme Court.

 Before joining Chambers James read Jurisprudence at Somerville College, University of Oxford and was then a research assistant in the Commercial and Common Law Team at the Law Commission during which time he was involved in the passage of the Third Parties (Rights against Insurers) Act 2010 and then the Consumer Insurance (Disclosure and Representations) Act 2012.
 As a result of this experience he has particular knowledge of insurance law and the insurance industry.
 During this time, he also taught contract and tort law at Queen Mary, University of London and Westminster University.